sb-mig/sb-mig/README.md

 # Schema documentation:

 ## Basics

-This is basic look of the schame based `.js` file which will map to `Storyblok` component
+This is basic look of the schema based `.js` file which will map to `Storyblok` component

 ```
 module.exports = {
   name: "text-block",